koskath/arete2/course_content/SC/final_md_files/Lecture2/lecture_2_slide_46_transport-mode-selection.md

-# E. G. Transport Mode Selection
+# Slide 46 of Lecture 2 contains information about E. G. Transport Mode Selection

 # The image in slide 46 of lecture 2 is a schematic representation of a supply chain featuring various modes and facilities: